bobbyiliev/materialize-tutorials/mz-order-tracking-dashboard/README.md

 ## Order Tracking Demo App - Materialize

+> [!WARNING]
+> This demo includes examples for an unsupported version of [Materialize (0.26.x)](https://materialize.com/docs/lts/).

 This is a self-contained demo using [Materialize](https://materialize.com/) to process orders and display the delivery status and coordinates in real-time.

 ## Prerequisites